Ready Set Transfer

 STEM majors pursuing a transfer degree or intending to transfer are eligible to join the academy.
 As an RST academy member, your responsibilities include:

-- Strive to achieve or maintain a quarterly GPA of 2.5
+- Maintaining a quarterly GPA of 2.8

-- Complete an A.S. degree
+- Completing an A.S. degree

 To get started, apply online.